Whammo22/Whammo22/README.md

 - 👋 Hi, I’m @Whammo22, Mark
 - 👀 I’m interested in ...
 Learning Python, Automated Testing, AI and Guitar.
 - 🌱 I’m currently learning ...
 GitHub, Automation.
+- 🧑‍💻 I'm currently working with MyLife Inc to help bring their AI solution to life.
+Check us out at humanremembranceproject.org
 - 💞️ I’m looking to collaborate on ...
 AI / Agentic projects, particularly where there is online communities and social good that evolves.
 - 📫 How to reach me ... inbox on here
 - 😄 Pronouns: ...he/him